 The Finance Committee is established in the Authority to review the CFO's actions regarding the disposition of Authority funds.
-The Finance Committee meets at regular intervals with the CFO to review the Statement of Accountability.
+The Finance Committee meets at regular intervals with the CFO to review the Statement of AccountabilityGASB 40 Statement and monthly portfolio recap.
 The makeup of the Finance Committee is specified in the Bylaws.